meshtastic/meshtastic_linkplanner/README.md

 Note: It is recommended to leave the `max_distance` at 100 kilometers and `h3_res` as 8 so that the computation is fast.

+## Disclaimer

+Follow local radio communication laws.
+Some meshtastic projects may require an amateur radio license.

 ## References

 * geoprop-py: https://github.com/JayKickliter/geoprop-py